Rosemary Aitken

 Rosemary Aitken (born 1942) is an English author, who has written a number of academic textbooks and historical novels under her own name, and a series of whodunnits set in Roman Britain under the pen name of Rosemary Rowe.

 Her writings are similar to those of Philip Boast, Gloria Cook and Winston Graham.

 Biography

-Rosemary Aitken was born in Cornwall but spent much of her early life in New Zealand.
+Rosemary Aitken was born in Penzance, Cornwall but spent much of her early life in New Zealand where she pursued higher education, obtaining a B.A. from Sydney University in 1961 and an M.A. with honors from Victoria University in 1962.
 Her professional career was spent teaching English Language and she has written a number of textbooks on this subject.

 Her first historical novel, The Girl from Penvarris, was published in 1995, the first in a series set in a fictional Cornish village.

 Under the name Rosemary Rowe she has written a series of historical mysteries, set in and around the Roman town of Glevum, (modern-day Gloucester).
 The detective in the stories, named Libertus, is a pavement-maker, whose expertise in mosaic patterns parallels his skill in resolving puzzling crimes.

+After living and lecturing in Gloucestershire for many years, Aitken returned to Cornwall in 2007.
+She now resides in a wooded area near Truro and the Fal.
+She is the mother of two adult children and has grandchildren residing in both New Zealand and Cambridgeshire.